 As cocktail attire is a very common dress code term, it is also one of the most broadly encompassing forms of attire.
 In many circles, formal, semi-formal, and even black-tie optional often fall under this broad category.
 In the traditional sense of the phrase, cocktail attire generally suggests that a dark suit and a tie should be worn.
 But as you will notice as you attend cocktail parties and evening events, this is almost never uniform.
 Cocktail attire normally includes "formal" dress, the upper end of what would be considered "semi-formal," and elements of the black-tie optional dress code, only slightly less rigid.
 When preparing for a cocktail party, a black or charcoal suit with a white shirt and a necktie with a darker shade will normally put you right in the center of what is appropriate for this attire.
 If you decide to sport a pocket square, you can get a little more creative with the patterns and colors as opposed to black-tie or black-tie optional.
 The best way to think of cocktail attire is in terms of what you would normally wear to an office and what you would put on before heading out to a formal evening awards ceremony; anything between these assumed standards, with a slight preference for the formal side, will give you the happy medium you're looking for.
 Just always make sure that your waist matches your feet, and for cocktail attire, black is always the preferred choice for belts and shoes.

 With all the different dress codes that exist, and the variations each one has, it makes the most sense to have a variety of clothing options in your wardrobe, and Enzo Custom can make this happen.
 Whether you need a tuxedo for a black-tie event or pastel suits for more informal events, especially during the summer months, our clothiers can get you into an ensemble that will best fit your style and personal comfort level.
-By visiting our online store and using our custom suit builder, or experiencing one of our showrooms in person, Enzo Custom can get you into your next suit, tuxedo, or blazer for your next formal or not-so-formal event.
+By visiting our online store and using our custom suit builder, or experiencing one of our immaculate showrooms in person after you book your private appointment, Enzo Custom can get you into your next suit, tuxedo, or blazer for your next formal or not-so-formal event.
 If we know anything more than suits, tuxedos, accessories, and custom shirts, it is certainly dress codes and when they should be applied.